alifirhas/cmdk-revision/src/520-535/535-In-the-name-of-despair.md

 This feeling is called "despair"!

-Angels will have this kind of emotion, but Roy can understand that the destruction of the crystal arch means that the high-level heaven has completely fallen, and the remaining angels are unable to save, so that they commit suicide in despair.
+Angels will have this kind of emotion, but Roy can understand that the destruction of the crystal arch means that the High Heaven has completely fallen, and the remaining angels are unable to save, so that they commit suicide in despair.
 These dying emotions are completely inherited by the soul, and finally Formed this [desperate soul].

 However, these are not what Roy cares about.
 What he cares about is that these desperate souls are actually resonating with his Mobius Mark!